dplanitzer/Serena/README.md

 The following user space services are available at this time:

-* Beginnings of a C99 compatible standard C library
-* Beginnings of a system call interface with support for processes, time and file I/O
+* A system library with support for processes, dispatch queues, time and file I/O
+* A fairly complete implementation of a C99 compatible standard C library
+* The beginnings of a C99 compatible floating-point math library

 The following user space programs are available at this time: